Any type of pain developed in the chest should not be ignored. Most chest pain will be short lived and will not have a serious reason for being there.

 Aim for 3-4 sets of as many reps as possible.

-- The Press Up – this is another classic exercise which helps to strengthen the chest but also a whole host of other muscles.
+This is another classic exercise which helps to strengthen the chest but also a whole host of other muscles.

 The press up is essentially similar to the bench press but instead of pushing an object away from you, you push the floor away from you.